geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

           </view>

+Child elements:

-      Child elements:- **view**, One or more (see :ref:`creating-custom-editor-view`).. _creating-custom-editor-view:
+- **view**, One or more (see :ref:`creating-custom-editor-view`)

+.. _creating-custom-editor-view:

 Defining a view
 ---------------

-A view has a label and define a specific rendering of the metadata records.
+A view has a label and defines a specific rendering of the metadata records.
 A view is composed of one or more tabs.

 .. code-block:: xml